Employee misclassification lawsuits & penalties

 The reality is that employee misclassification lawsuits are more common than you might think, and easier to fall into than most business owners give them credit for.
 Even HR reps with decades of experience make these mistakes, and the complexities of international hiring require an even more seasoned hand.

-Payoneer workforce management provides employer of record (EOR) and agent of record (AOR) tools for companies expanding their teams across international borders, not only removing the need to set up a local entity but streamlining processes for hiring and management along the way.
+Payoneer workforce management offers employer of record (EOR) and agent of record (AOR) tools for companies expanding their teams globally, not only removing the need to set up a local entity but streamlining processes for hiring and management along the way.

-If you want to discuss how we can help you avoid employee misclassification lawsuits and penalties, reach out to us here.
+If you want to discuss how we can help you mitigate employee misclassification risks, reach out to us here.

 Latest articles